Who Can Access My Medical Records Without My Permission in FL? Explained

 As a patient, you will have two types of medical records.
 A personal medical record (PMR) is controlled by you and should be kept at all times as it will allow you to advise new doctors about your medical history.
 Meanwhile, an Electronic Health Record (EHR), is the real-time computer-based record that doctors and authorized personnel may access for the purpose of providing personalized healthcare.

 All individuals have their medical records protected by Health Insurance Portability and Accountability Act (HIPAA) privacy laws.
-This ultimately means that you have access to your medical records while simultaneously retaining the right to keep your data private.
+This ultimately means that you have access to your medical records while simultaneously retaining the right to keep your data private as a covered entity must comply with HIPAA regulations.

 There are several reasons why you may wish to view your records such as checking dates relating to past treatments, confirming your blood type, or supporting a job application.
 Alternatively, you may need this information in relation to a personal injury lawsuit in Miami or to look for possible mistakes.